 Traditional fireplaces for solid fuel, gas or woodburning stoves are generally made up of two hearths (one front and one back), a fire surround and, last but not least a chimney breast.

 While more can be added for decoration or for various practical reasons, use these of your starting point when looking for fireplace ideas to spark a design.

 A minimalist yet timeless look has been created for this log burner by using a stone hearth with no mantle or fire surround, meaning the stove does all of the work to add character and warmth to the interior.

-3. Choose the Perfect Fireplace Surround
+9. Choose a Timber Fireplace Surround

 Adding a fire surround can be a quick update to any fireplace, but make sure the wood or veneer is of decent quality to ensure a fresh look thats worth the time and money.

 10. Remodel Your Space for a Double-Sided Fireplace

 Existing fireplaces aren't to everyone's tastes but there are certainly steps homeowners can take to makeover and update an ugly duckling.

 Plastering, tiling, brick cladding or even painting, as in this example, can drastically remedy a dated fireplace.
 Using a bulky fireplace to showcase his woodburning stove and to create a broken plan interior design was another ingenious idea by this homeowner when remodelling his mid-century home.

 Now this might seen like an oxymoron, but in modern, more efficient homes fireplaces can be redundant and a real fire seldom lit.